activitree/Meteor-PWA-Explained/README.md

 <img alt="Activitree" src="https://assets.activitree.com/images/ad_banner.jpg" width="100%">

-* This is not a Meteor demo project.
-The folder structure represents where each and every file should exist in your project.
+* **This is not a Meteor project/app.** The folder structure represents where each and every file should exist in your project.

+* sw.js contains the necessary service worker installation, activation and newtork strategies for caching and delivery of the Meteor bundle files and other assets.
+This also handles the offline experience (show an offline HTML page).

-* swSrc.js contains an example of listeners for Push Notifications which has been tested with activitree:push.
-This part needs adaptation for anyone’s needs/flow.
+* firebase-messaging-sw.js contains the above (sw.js) plus an example of configuration and listeners for Web Push Notifications which has been tested with activitree:push.

-* Procedure: update/edit the swSrc.js file and then run the scrip in the package.json.
-That script updates the sw.js in the public folder.
-Do not edit sw.js directly.
+You can refer to https://www.activitree.com where these are implemented as presented in this documentation.
+This will help you understand debugging and what exactly you can expect from your own implementation.

 * How it works.
 There are multiple scenarios (strategies) and similarly you can change to your needs:
     * The PWA manifest is being precached.
 This means that it will load the first time any page is being rendered.
 At the time of first load only files in pre-cacheing are being loaded.
 After the first load, since now we have a manifest and the PWA knows what to do, on consequent loads of pages the Workbox worker will load assets and pages as per the strategies defined.